lorenzoscottb/DReAMy/README.md

 ## NER

 ## Encoding, reduction and visualisation
-You can also use DReAMy to ealy extract, reduce and visualise encodings/embeddings of reports.
-In literally 2 lines of code.
-Note that the model used in this case a pre-trained `bert-base-cased`.
-You can change to model to other 🤗 models, but, at the current state, it might clash with the source code.
+You can also use DReAMy to easily extract, reduce, cluster, and visualise encodings (i.e., vector embeddings) of dream reports, with few and simple lines of codee.
+At the moment, you can chose betweem four model, that are combination of small/large Engish-ony/multilingual models.

 ```py
 model_size = "small"   # or large